-My yoga journey began in 2001 when I walked into my first yoga class in a New York City studio.
-What started as a way to cope with the stresses of the events of 9/11 has led me on a 16 year journey of self discovery, acceptance and both internal and external balance.
-After spending a decade coping with a stressful and unfulfilling career in the Fashion and Retail industry combined with a broken off engagement, I began to ask myself, "Is this it?"
+My yoga journey began in 2001, as a college student, when I walked into my first yoga class in a New York City studio.
+What started as a way to cope with the stresses of 9/11 has led me on a 18 year journey of self discovery, acceptance and the search for both internal and external balance.
+After spending a decade coping with a stressful and unfulfilling career in the NY Fashion and Retail industry combined with a broken off engagement, I began to ask myself, "Is this it?"

 Having practiced varying styles over the years, I found my love for traditional Hatha Yoga, in particular the Sivananda Lineage.
-Through my practice and amazing teachers, I realized the importance and impact of a consistent yoga practice.
+Through my practice and amazing teachers that encouraged me to start apprenticing and assiting, I realized the importance and impact of a consistent embodied Yoga practice.
 In experiencing an intense desire to share the benefits with others I undertook in 2013 my Yoga Teacher Training in the north of India under the guidance of Yogi Ram at the Arhanta Yoga Ashram in the Sivananda lineage.

-The Thai Massage Connection
+The Thai Massage Link

 As an affiliate teacher to TMC Chiang Mai and a registered member of Thai Healing Alliance International THAI.
 I am deeply committed to sharing and teaching this ancient art of healing bodywork as it is practiced in Thailand.

 The learning never ends...